 Cholula is most famous for its massive Pyramid Tepanapa, 37 churches and stunning views of the nearby Popocatepetl (Popo) volcano.
 Many of the churches are extremely intricate.
 The two churches we visited on our tour were filled with ornate gold leafing, which is common in Mexican churches.

 Safety, Where to Stay and More about Central Mexico

 If you travel to the interior of Central Mexico a couple other great cities to consider visiting are Guanajuato and Taxco.
 Guanajuato is another UNESCO World Heritage Site town and Taxco is a beautiful cliffside town known as the “Silver City.”
 Mexico is the world’s leading producer of silver.

 Before traveling anywhere in Mexico check travel advisories like the US State Department.
 Much of Mexico is generally safe when taking normal precautions.
 During our two week’s traveling around central Mexico we never found ourselves in a situation where we felt we were in danger.

-How does a DIY trip like this compare to visiting Mexico on a cruise ship?
+How does a do it yourself trip like this compare to visiting Mexico on a cruise ship?
 We’ve done that too, and you can read our review of the Norwegian Getaway cruise to Honduras, Belize, Costa Maya and Cozumel.
-Need help planning a trip to Mexico?
+Have questions about planning a trip to Mexico?
 Email me at email@example.com or leave a comment!